 If you think your refund has been delayed longer than expected, call Taxpayer Services at (208) 334-7660 or toll free at (800) 972-7660 to check on it.

 The Tax Commission will analyze all of its identity theft reports to look for trends and patterns.
 Our goal is to prevent similar attempts to steal state refund money using stolen identities.

 The IRS has a process that allows victims of identity theft to continue efiling their federal tax returns using a special number that changes each year.
 However, Idaho uses a different process.
 You will need to file paper tax returns for at least three years following your identity theft report.

 Paper returns are automatically forwarded to an auditor for validation.
 Attaching a copy of your IRS form 14039 - Identity Theft Affidavit to your return will help the Tax Commission rapidly confirm its authenticity.

 - File a police report.
 The Tax Commission can’t do this for you, nor can we provide information directly to law enforcement officials.
-Through our Public Records Request process, you can request copies of all tax documents showing both your name and SSN.

 - Contact the Federal Trade Commission (FTC) to file an FTC Affidavit of Identity Theft.
 You’ll need to attach a copy of this affidavit to any letters you send to companies with whom you’re disputing charges, as well as to the three credit reporting agencies to dispute any items on your credit report.
 You’ll also need to provide a copy to law enforcement to attach to the police report.